emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 <blockquote class="warning">
 <strong>heads up</strong><br /><br />

 When troubleshooting, the configuration of `nodeUrl` is worth careful attention.
-This is the entry point for all RPC communications with the Axion network or even a single node if running locally.
-Axion CLI handles this for you behind the scenes.
+This is the entry point for all RPC communications with the Fermi network or even a single node if running locally.
+Fermi CLI handles this for you behind the scenes.

 - **Local** development? use `http://localhost:3030`
 - **TestNet** development? use `https://rpc.testnet.near.org`

-For Axion Stake Wars connect via `https://rpc.tatooine.near.org`
+For Fermi Stake Wars connect via `https://rpc.tatooine.near.org`

 </blockquote>